 - Star travel – NASA and the US Defence Advanced Research Projects Agency are working on a 100 Year Starship project.

 You can see some detail on all these projects on the BBC website.

-We’ve worked with a number of companies in the aerospace sector to recover R&D tax relief, and understand that the fine level of precision-engineering required to do anything from developing an aircraft cabin, through to testing jet engines can be immense.
+We’ve worked with a number of companies in the aerospace sector to recover R&D tax relief, and understand that the fine level of precision-engineering required to do anything from developing space technology, through to testing jet engines can be immense.
 Contact ForrestBrown today to find out if you could be entitled to recover up to 1/3rd of your development costs from HMRC.